joakim/kay/ideas.md

 ### Development Environment

-Like Smalltalk, code should (be able to) be always running, at least during development.
+Like Smalltalk, code should (be able to) be always running during development.

-#### IDE features
+#### Features

 - Breakpoints, with support for conditions
+- Edit-in-place while running
 - Time travel, with intuitive navigation controls and visualization of changes
   - Similar to a browser (previous, next, reload)
   - Controls for run/pause, and which level to operate on (expression or breakpoint)
-- Edit-in-place when the runtime is paused
 - Panes
-  - _Outline_ pane for navigating the code structure (cells)
+  - _Outline_ pane for navigating the code structure (modules and cells)
     - Controls for searching/filtering
   - _Inspect_ pane for watching (or visualizing) the state of specified cells
     - Tabs for different views into the app (when paused, showing the current cell by default)
-  - [_Terminal_](https://en.wikipedia.org/wiki/Direct_mode) pane for the input of messages and output of their return value
+  - [_Terminal_](https://en.wikipedia.org/wiki/Direct_mode) pane for the input of messages and output of their return value (REPL)
     - Full introspection and reflection capabilities (the developer is granted "God mode")
-  - _Log_ pane for the output of log and error messages (separate from the console)
+  - _Log_ pane for the output of _log_ and _error_ messages (separate from the terminal)
   - _Stack_ pane for the current stack trace when paused
+  - _Profile_ pane for performance profiling of code
+  - _Network_ pane for inspecting network activity

+#### Directory structure

+Files should not be the concern of the developer.
+The IDE should abstract away files and folders, allowing the developer to focus on the _actual_ structure of the project: its modules and cells, as they are structured in the runtime.
+This doesn't have to be image-based like Smalltalk.
+For interoperability and version control, it should still use files and folders under the hood, with a clear structure matching the mental model of the project.

+##### The problem

+The current state of programming is full of distractions, taking away focus from what this artform is really all about: _designing_, _building_, _thinking_, _exploring_.
+This is especially true for beginners, who are faced with a number of hurdles that first have to be overcome before even being _able_ to write a line of code.
+Anyone should be able to jump into a project and immediately write a line of code and see its result.
+To install an IDE and open a project is admittedly also a hurdle, but it's a much smaller one than the status quo of programming languages.